quintalwebsolutions/quintal-oss/packages/monads/README.md

 - `some(value: T)`, representing the presence of a value;
 - `none`, representing the absence of a value.

 Functions return `Option` whenever the absence of a value is a normal, expected part of the function's behaviour.
 It signifies that having no value is a routine possibility, not necessarily a problem or error.
-For those cases, have a look at [@quintal/result](https://npmjs.com/package/@quintal/result).
+For those cases, have a look at the `Result` type.
 A function returning `Option` might be defined like so:

 ```ts
 import { type Option, some, none } from '@quintal/option';